wp-plugins/wowslider/readme.txt

 (where ID is your slider identifier - number) in the place where you want to have a slider.

+= 12.
+I plan to add 100+ images in my slideshow.
+Does WOWSlider allow it?
+Should all images be pre-loaded before slideshow will start the playing? =

+You should use "On-demand image loading" option in this case.
+Only first image should be pre-loaded and slideshow will start.
+All other images will be loaded during the playing.

 == Screenshots ==